Ghost Dance: Rejection

 Despite the widespread acceptance of the Ghost Dance movement, Navajo leaders described the Ghost Dance as "worthless words" in 1890.
 Three years later, James Mooney arrived at the Navajo reservation in northern Arizona during his study of the Ghost Dance movement and found the Navajo never incorporated the ritual into their society.

 Kehoe believed the movement did not gain traction with the tribe due to the Navajo's higher levels of social and economic satisfaction at the time.
 Another factor was cultural norms among the Navajo, which inculcated a fear of ghosts and spirits, based on religious beliefs.

-Today
+Modern status

 The Wounded Knee massacre was not the end of the Ghost Dance religious movement.
 Instead, it went underground.
 Wovoka continued to spread its message, along with Kicking Bear, Short Bull and other spiritual leaders.
+The Ghost Dance is practiced by most notably the Caddo, but details are confined to the participants.

 During the Wounded Knee incident of 1973, Lakota men and women, including Mary Brave Bird, did the ghost dance ceremony on the site where their ancestors had been killed.
 In her book Lakota Woman, Brave Bird wrote that ghost dances continue as private ceremonies.